-Intr RODUCTION .32 I. VERTICAL INTEGRATION IN THE TELEVISION INDUSTRY AND WHY THE SALES COMPARISON ATP WAS DEVELOPED .36 A. The Actual License Fee Model .40 B. The Imputed License Fee Model .40 C. New Models in the Streaming Era .40 II.
-THE MEANING AND APPLICATION OF THE SALES COMPARISON ATP .44 A. The Sales Comparison ATP Broken Down Sentence by Sentence .49 B. The Authors Respectfully Disagree With the TWD Interim Ruling Finding That Damages Are Limited to What the Affiliate Would Have Paid .60
+Intr ODUCTION 32 I. Vertical Integration in the Television Industry AND WHY THE SALES COMPARISON ATP WAS DEVELOPED 36 A. The Actual License Fee Model 40 B. The Imputed License Fee Model 40 C. New Models in the Streaming Era 40 II.
+THE MEANING AND APPLICATION OF THE SALES COMPARISON ATP 44 A. The Sales Comparison ATP Broken Down Sentence by Sentence 49 B. The Authors Respectfully Disagree With the TWD Interim Ruling Finding That Damages Are Limited to What the Affiliate Would Have Paid 60

-\ Ronald J. Nessim and Julia B. Cherlow are shareholders with Bird, Marella, Boxer, Wolpert, Nessim, Drooks, Lincenberg & Rhow, P.C. in Los Angeles.
-The views expressed in this Article are the authors' alone and should not be attributed to Bird Marella or the other shareholders in the firm.
+^{} Ronald J. Nessim and Julia B. Cherlow are shareholders with Bird, Marella, Boxer, Wolpert, Nessim, Drooks, Lincenberg & Rhow, P.C. in Los Angeles.
+The views expressed in this Article are the authors' alone and should not be attributed to any current or former clients of Bird Marella, Bird Marella or the other shareholders in the firm.
 The authors thank the editors of the UCLA Entertainment Law Review for their diligence and thoughtful suggestions despite unprecedented challenges during the COVID-19 pandemic.